Niger says Italian priest kidnapped near Burkina Faso border

 Nigeria's Defense Minister Mansur Mohammed Dan Ali has been in Niger for two days discussing with President Mahamadou Issoufou the insecurity along Niger's southern border with Nigeria, where Boko Haram is present.

-"Our two heads of state have the same vision and we will continue to pool our resources in order to fight the resilience of Boko Haram," Ali said after the meeting.
+"Our two heads of state have the same vision and we will continue to pool our resources in order to fight the resilience of Boko Haram," Ali said.

+Winfield reported from Rome.
+Associated Press video journalist Paolo Santalucia in Rome contributed.

 Follow Africa news at https://twitter.com/AP_Africa